MinamiChiwa/Trainers-Legend-G/readme.md

 ## Uma Musume: Pretty Derby localify patch

 ##Disclaimer:
--This project(and its contributors) is not related with Cygames and will not take any responsbility of possible account bans because of using this project.
-USE IT AT YOUR RISK.
+- **_This project(and its contributors) is not related with Cygames and will not take any responsbility of possible account bans because of using this project.
+USE IT AT YOUR RISK._**
--If your account is banned because of using this project, please open an issue about that.
+- **_If your account is banned because of using this project, please open an issue about that._**

 ### Usage:
 1. Put `version.dll`, `config.json` and the `dicts` referenced by `config.json` near the `umamusume.exe`.